Sindhumahesh/Item-Catalog/README.md

             - An authorized user can add,delete and edit menu item and as shown in the provided link. https://cloud.githubusercontent.com/assets/11263235/8070075/62e7c108-0ec4-11e5-888c-081d19369367.png

-            - An authorized person who created a particular  restaurant can only edit and delete the restaurant.
+            - An authorized person who created a particular restaurant only have the permissions to edit and delete the restaurant.

             - Restaurant creator name and image can been seen in the project.